vetik32/vsws/README.md

 Socket on client side and ServerSocket on serverSide

-when a request appears it get "unique" socket -to communicate with specific client;
+when a request appears it gets "unique" socket - to communicate with specific client;

     Socket clientSocket = serverSocket.accept()